braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/ideas_and_strategies/b2b_data_models.md

 #### Step 1: Map over your CRM fields

-The table below includes a few examples of fields you can map over from your CRM's account and opportunity objects.
+The tables below includes a few examples of fields you can map over from your CRM's account and opportunity objects.
 In this use case, Salesforce is the example CRM system.
 You can map over any field that is included in your CRM's objects.

+{% tabs %}
+{% tab Account catalog %}

 <table border="1">
   <tr>